 The concept of store-specific planogramming has been a reality for almost 20 years now, and has been out there as an idea for a few years longer than that.
 No retailer has managed to move to completely store-specific planogramming for any category without the aid of some sort of automation solution.
 Thousands of projects have been undertaken by retailers of all shapes and sizes since the turn of the millennium – some have been highly successful while others… Let’s just say some attempts have been rather less successful, with the retailer in question either abandoning them completely or vastly reigning in the scope of their projects and planogramming.

-Those of us working in the RELEX’s space and assortment team know a lot about store-specific planogram solutions.
+At RELEX, we know a lot about store-specific planogram solutions.
 We were the first to synchronize successfully assortment recommendations and space management, and also the first to deliver a store-specific planogram production solution to one of the world’s leading retailers.

 But why has a truly localized planogram offering eluded so many of retail’s biggest and most sophisticated operations?